 - Be gentle with yourself.
 Remember that this is a stressful, emotional and tumultuous road.
 Allow yourself to feel whatever comes up and look for safe places to express those feelings (a close friend, a counselor, a support group).

-Feel free to call my office at 508-829-8094 or email me anytime if you have questions or concerns I may be able to help with.
+Feel free to call the office at 508-829-8094 or email me anytime if you have questions.
 I am always happy to offer whatever help I can or guide you in the right direction whether or not you are a patient of mine.
 I can also refer you to an acupuncturist near you who has experience treating infertility or help you find other resources.

 Check out www.resolve.org.
 Resolve is a nonprofit group dedicated to offering support, education and resources around infertility.
 They have a lot to offer.

-Here are several books patients often find helpful:
+Here are several books and articles that you may find helpful:

 Note: The above is not to be taken as medical advice.
 Always consult your physician before trying new regimens or procedures.